-Food Standards Australia New Zealand (FSANZ) was asked by a ministerial forum to consider changing the Food Standards Code to require pregnancy warning labels on all packaged alcohol products.
-In July 2020 this was notified, and industry has three years to ensure they comply with the new label requirements and an example of the new label is below.
+The Food Standards Code was updated to require pregnancy warning labels on all packaged alcohol products.
+In July 2020, these changes were notified with a transition period that ended on July 31, 2023.
+An example of the new label is below.
 You can find more information here.